Out of curiosity, I asked a few people what their favorite brands are and why. This is what I got:

 You must understand your purpose before you can build your process.
-Once you understand your company’s core identity, you can move forward strategizing your brand elements, and how you can apply them.
+Once you understand your company’s core identity, you can move forward strategizing your brand language and elements, and how you can apply them.

 A well-planned and executed brand strategy can make or break your business.
 Like I mentioned before, your band strategy is your secret weapon.
 If you do it right, you’ll keep your customers happy and your company successful for ages.